3liz/lizmap-documentation/source/admin/cache.rst

 Remove all the cache by Lizmap repository
 =========================================

-In the administration interface, The **Lizmap configuration** menu lists configured *Lizmap repository*.
-For each repository, the administrator can delete the cache for all layers of all the projects repository by clicking the button **Empty cache**.
+In the administration interface, in the :guilabel:`Maps management` page, for each repository, the administrator can delete the cache for all layers of all the projects repository by clicking the button :guilabel:`Empty cache`.

 Delete the cache, layer by layer, for each Lizmap project
 =========================================================

-When the administrator is connected and consults a Lizmap map, a **little red cross** is displayed to the right of the name of each layer that is configured to be server cached.
+When the administrator is connected and consults a Lizmap map, a **little red cross** is displayed on the right of the name of each layer that is configured with server cache.
 Clicking on the cross allows, after confirmation, to delete the server cache only for this layer in the QGIS project.

 Only logged administrator sees these red crosses and has the right to delete the cache.